Erechtheus/fimda/README.md

 [How to Release](/HOW-TO-RELEASE.md) gives instructions to release a new version of this application.

 # Usage
+# ATTENTION: Due to OMTD compliance restrictions the REST service was removed.
+To use the described REST service, take a release <=0.1.1 or checkout the branch `spring_rest_service`.

 This wrapper exposes a REST service that can be queried by sending plain text to the endpoint (see [Query the Rest Service](#query-the-rest-service)).